python/typing/docs/spec/namedtuples.rst

     class Unit(NamedTuple, object):  # Type error
         name: str

-The function syntax supports two variants: ``collections.namedtuple`` and ``typing.NamedTuple``.
+The factory function call supports two variants: ``collections.namedtuple`` and ``typing.NamedTuple``.
 The latter provides a way to specify the types of the fields in the tuple whereas the former does not.
 The ``namedtuple`` form allows fields to be specified as a tuple or list of strings or a single